aramis-lab/clinicadl/docs/Train/Introduction.md

 ## Implementation of a custom experiment

-The aim of `clinicadl` is not only to use the tools provided, but to add your own in the framework.
+The aim of `clinicadl` is not to provide a collection of tools, but to allow users to add their own in the framework.
 Before starting, please fork and clone the [github repo](https://github.com/aramis-lab/AD-DL]).

 !!! tip